What Is Tufting?

 Shared Focus, No Performance

 Teams and groups love this because there's no forced bonding.
-Everyone works on their own piece, side by side.
+Makers come together, each working on their own unique piece, side by side.
 Conversation happens naturally when hands are busy.
 It's connection without pressure.

 Holding a finished rug